iArcanic/iss-cw/docs/report/iss-report.md

     return
 ```

-Using the username and the JSON document, it attempts to get all of the user's data.
-This data is then used for further processing.
+All the data relating to the user from the database by getting the correct JSON document is captured.

 ```python
 user_data = users_data[username]